Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 FibroScan® non-invasively measures the stiffness of your liver by capturing and calculating the speed of a shear wave as it travels through the liver.
 This detection of stiffness may be used as an aid in the clinical management of liver disease.
 During the scan, you will only feel a slight vibration on the skin at the tip of the probe.

-You lie on your back, with your right arm raised behind your head.
-The operator applies a water-based gel to the skin and positions the probe adjacent to your liver.
+You will lie on your back, with your right arm raised behind your head.
+The operator will apply a water-based gel to the skin and position the probe adjacent to your liver.
 The operator then scans your liver to capture 10 meaningful measurements made at the same location.
-The result is delivered at the

-number in “kilopascals” (kPa).
-Your doctor will interpret the result in conjunction with other information from your overall examination
+The result is delivered at the end of the examination as a number in “kilopascals” (kPa).
+Your doctor in our center in North Carolina will interpret the result in conjunction with other information from your overall examination.

 Will I be comfortable?